Skip to main content

 Denosumab (Prolia) has been shown to reduce the risk of fracture in postmenopausal women and men ≥50 years old with osteoporosis.
 It has also been approved for steroid induced bone loss.

 Analysis of the data from the FREEDOM study as well as the Extension trial of denosumab up to a total of 10 years, confirmed that stopping denosumab was associated with an increase in rate of bone loss as measured by bone turnover markers, which rose 3 months after missing a scheduled dose.
-BMD decreased back to the baseline level 12 months after missing a scheduled dose of denosumab (Cummings JBMR 2017).
+BMD decreased back to the baseline level 12 months after missing a scheduled dose of denosumab (2).

-Due to the increased risk of vertebral fractures associated with denosumab discontinuation, it is important not to miss scheduled doses of denosumab once treatment has started.
+Due to the risk of rapid bone loss and vertebral fractures associated with denosumab discontinuation, the injection schedule of every 6 months should not be delayed by more than one month once treatment has started.
 Patients need to be advised of the increased risk of bone loss and vertebral fracture when therapy is stopped.
-If denosumab needs to be stopped, it should be replaced by an alternative osteoporosis medication to help prevent rapid bone loss and risk of fractures (Symonds CMAJ April 2018).

 Prepared by Aliya Khan, Sandra Kim, Rowena Ridout and Lianne Tile, on behalf of the Scientific Advisory Council of Osteoporosis Canada, Rapid Response Committee.